-The research group for ”material development and compounding technologies“ develops new compounding processes and material formulations.
+The research group for material development and compounding technologies specializes in the development of new compounding processes and material formulations.
 Particularly important topics include extractive compounding processes to reduce emissions, the removal of impurities to facilitate recycling, and innovative reactive extrusion for polymer synthesis or polymer modification in twin-screw extruders.
-Innovative materials are produced using modern processing technology, for example in the field of biobased or nano-functionalized polymer compounds for high-quality injection molding materials and for additive manufacturing processes.

-In the thematic field of ”foam technologies“ we work on particle foam technology and the manufacture of foamed semi-finished products in the direct foaming process.
-Besides the optimization of conventional materials, we are concerned with the foaming of biobased and technical polymers that are more resistant to increased temperatures.
-New sintering technologies, such as radio frequency technology, are opening up completely new areas of application, for example by enabling the production of particle foam components from materials that could not previously be sintered.
-The development of autoclave technology for the production of particle foam materials increases the range of materials that can be processed.
+Key tasks in the field of foam technologies are the development and use of particle foam technology and the manufacture of foamed semi-finished products in the direct foam process.
+Besides the optimization of conventional materials we are concerned with the foaming of biobased and technical polymers that are more resistant to increased temperatures.
+New sintering technologies, such as radio frequency technology, are opening up completely new areas of application.

-The industrialization of process chains for the production of highly resilient, continuousfiber-reinforced lightweight structures is our main research topic in the area of ”structural composites“.
+The industrialization of process chains for the production of highly resilient, continuous-fiber-reinforced lightweight structures is our main research topic in the area of structural composites.
 The core technologies involved are resin transfer molding, wet compression molding, thermoplastic tape laying and pultrusion.
-The placement of textile and pre-impregnated semi-finished products to produce preforms, their handling and combination with polymer foams and metallic structures and subsequent resin infusion or shaping are important steps within the processing chains.
+The placement of textile and pre-impregnated semi-finished products to produce preforms, and their handling, combination with polymer foams and metallic structures and subsequent resin infusion or shaping, are important steps within the processing chains.

-In the field of ”microwave and plasma technology“ we develop customized equipment, measurement technology and methods for thermal processing and coating.
-Applications include microwave-based heating of polymers, accelerated curing of adhesives and resin systems, microwave-assisted chemical reaction technology and coating or modification of surfaces in the plasma-enhanced chemical vapor deposition process.
+In the field of microwave and plasma technology we develop customized equipment, measurement technology and methods for thermal processing and coating.
+Applications include microwave-based heating of polymers, accelerated curing of adhesives and resin systems, microwave-assisted chemical reaction technology and the coating or modification of surfaces in the plasma-enhanced chemical vapor deposition process.
 A particular focus is on corrosion-resistant layers and nanoporous adhesive layers.
-Our investment in a plasma system operating at atmospheric pressure enables the integration of selected coating processes into existing industrial process chains.

-Our team for ”material characterization and failure analysis“ carries out comprehensive investigations into polymer materials along the entire processing chain, from the raw material through to the component.
-In the event of damage or failure, we offer systematic analysis of the causes of the damage and the influences leading to failure, using analytical and technological measurement methods.
-In addition to the standardized testing of standard materials, we can also test fiber composites and polymer rigid foams, and can characterize polymer compounds with regard to their acoustic damping behavior.
+Our research group for material characterization and failure analysis carries out comprehensive investigations into polymer materials along the entire processing chain, from the raw material through to the component.
+In the event of damage or failure, we offer systematic analysis of the causes, the material failure and the influences that led to it, using analytical and technological measurement methods.

-In the field of ”online process monitoring“, spectral and microwave-based measurement methods are developed for process-integrated material monitoring and for process control.
-Our projects in the context of Industry 4.0 build on our significant experience in the process integration of sensors and processspecific know-how in the evaluation of the raw data obtained.
-The application and integration of big data and AI algorithms enables the quicker stabilization of immature processes.
+In the field of online process monitoring we develop spectral and microwave-based measurement methods for plant-integrated process and material monitoring, and for process control.
+Our projects in the context of Industry 4.0 are based on the process integration of sensors.
+This also includes processspecific know-how in raw data evaluation.
+The application and integration of big data and AI algorithms enable learning or immature processes to be investigated.

-In the area of ”recycling and waste management“ we develop processes and technologies for the material recycling of polymers, aiming for a complete reintroduction into high-quality applications.
-The focus is on technologies for the recycling of composite materials (GFRP, CFRP).
-Depending on their application, some thermoplastics in the consumer sector have to undergo an extraction process before they can be reused, in order to remove associated components such as flame retardants, colorants or other additives.
-In the case of thermoset polymer systems, a different recycling concept is followed.
-This involves chemical, solvolytic cleavage into components that can be very specifically repolymerized to form plastics in this system class.
+In the area of recycling and waste management we develop processes and technologies for the material recycling of polymers, aiming for their complete reintroduction into high-quality applications.
+In the case of thermoset polymer systems this involves chemical, solvolytic cleavage into components that can be very specifically repolymerized to form this type of material.
 As an example, aircraft seats containing polyurethane foam were processed, the separated polyurethane was depolymerized and, after purification of the resulting decomposition products, a targeted synthesis of new seat foams with intrinsic flame retardancy was carried out.
-An accompanying life-cycle assessment quantified the sustainability of these systems according to various impact categories.
+An accompanying life-cycle assessment (LCA) quantified the sustainability of these systems according to various impact categories.
 Further recycling applications can be found in the area of PET and PLA recycling at Fraunhofer ICT.
 Both classes of polyester can be depolymerized to their monomers via chemical and catalytic processes, purified and then recycled back to the original polymers.
 These processes were also evaluated in terms of their sustainability via a life-cycle analysis.
 Recent work relates to process development for the recycling of silicone materials.